bathcoder/fuely--fe/README.md

 The hosted version of the app is: https://fuely.netlify.app/

+(If the map is failing to load the API keys have expired, please contact one of the developers)

 The backend can be found at: https://github.com/Alhariri97/be-fuely

 The hosted backend can be found at: https://fuely.herokuapp.com/